 Coauthoring allows you to edit a workbook hosted in the cloud (that is, OneDrive, OneDrive for Business, or SharePoint Online) simultaneously with other users.
 With each save, everyone editing the workbook at that time can see changes.
 With AutoSave enabled, you can see everyone's changes to the workbook in real-time.
-If you're not ready for others to see your changes, you can turn off AutoSave until you're ready to share your changes and receive others' changes.
+If you are not ready for others to see your changes, you can turn off AutoSave until you are ready to share your changes and receive others' changes.

 Principles of coauthoring